DavidOnak/mini-blockchain/README.md

 However, it is possible to modify every block after to change each hash and fix the link.
 To prevent someone from doing this, a proof-of-work is implemented.

 # Proof-of-Work
 A proof-of-work makes it difficult for participants to modify blocks by re-calculating hashes and relies on bulletproof cryptography to verify transactions.

-A proof-of-work will normally take the form of a computationally difficult math problem, which means it takes a lot of time even for the computer to solve the problem.
+It will normally take the form of a computationally difficult math problem, which means it takes a lot of time even for the computer to solve the problem.

 Instead of randomly being chosen to broadcast their unconfirmed block, a special group of participants, also known as miners, now need to solve a problem in order to be eligible to broadcast their block.
 The problem takes the form of a guessing game that involves the use of hashing.
 Miners first guess a nonce value, which is then combined with the contents of the block.
 They repeat this process until the desired hash is generated.